 So, forgive them for what happened (and forgive yourself for your part, too), then release it.
 If you’re having a hard time letting go, it might help if you talk to a therapist.

-4. Use a journal to vent anger instead of blowing up at your sweetheart
+4. Use a journal to vent anger instead of destroying your relationships

 “At the touch of love, everyone becomes a poet.”

 Sometimes frustrations that build up throughout the day boil over, and we immediately explode at our partner.
 This can cause a myriad of needless arguments and drama.
 It’s much better to journal about it, at least at first.